haihala/whoops-all-grapplers/README.md

 Fighting game built in rust.

-Name is shortened to oag, pronounced 'waag'.
+Name is shortened to wag, pronounced 'waag'.

 Read [docs](docs/Docs.md) for more information.